HomerIan/Dictionary-based-Sentiment-Analysis-on-University-Government-Issue-related-tweets/README.md

 # Dictionary-based-Sentiment-Analysis-on-University-Government-Issue-related-tweets
 Keywords — Sentiment Analysis, dictionary-based, Twitter, lexicon.

-_published paper can be read here:_
+_published paper can be read here: NO LINK YET_
 If you use this paper, please cite the following paper:
 Homer Reyes, Jade Roque, Jerald Punzal, and Jhamille Alba _"Dictionary-based-Sentiment-Analysis-on-University-Government-Issue-related-tweets."_ March 2021, Manila, Philippines.